And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 She said that the government had exaggerated the importance of the mandate because other provisions of the new law would mean that most of the 50 million people currently without insurance would be covered after the law took effect.

-Usually, when passing a complex law, Congress includes a provision known as a severability clause that says that if one part of the law struck down, the rest can stand.
+Usually, when passing a complex law, Congress includes a provision known as a severability clause that says that if one part of the law is struck down, the rest can stand.

 The House included such a provision in its health care bill, but it was not in the Senate version.

-And in the last minute scramble, the House adopted the Senate's version.
+And in the last-minute scramble, the House adopted the Senate's version.

-They can't answer that basic question.
+They can't answer that basic question, where do you have the right?

 Where do you have the power to issue this mandate?